MarioLisbona/CA-T3A2-part-B-README/README.md

 ### Client Libraries

-`react": "^18.2.0` - React is a Javascript library that provides a declarative, efficient and flexible way to build user interfaces for an application.
-It allows developer to use multiple small, isolated pieces of code, called 'components' to create complex and interactive UI's
+`react: ^18.2.0` - React is a Javascript library that provides a declarative, efficient and flexible way to build user interfaces for an application.
+It allows developer to use multiple small, isolated pieces of code, called 'components' to create complex and interactive UI's.

+`react-dom: ^18.2.0` - React-dom is a package that provides a Virtual DOM which is a copy of the actual DOM structure that is used to track changes that are made by the user.
+Those changes are eventually reflected in the browser's DOM structure.
+The package provides developed with methods to maniupalte the virual dom, inlcuding `.render()` and `.findDOMNode`

 ### Client Development Dependencies

 ## Application Screenshots

-## Attributions